VIAME/VIAME/examples/external_plugin_creation/README.rst

 ========================

-This document corresponds to `this example online`_, in addition to the examples/external_plugin_creation folder in a VIAME installation.
+This document corresponds to `this example online`_, in addition to the external_plugin_creation example folder in a VIAME installation.

 .. _this example online: https://github.com/Kitware/VIAME/tree/master/examples/external_plugin_creation